openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 ### Zowe CLI - Interactive Usage
 In this section, we will use the Zowe CLI interactively to view data set members, submit jobs, and review spool output.

 1. Within VS Code, open the integrated terminal (Terminal -> New Terminal).
 In the terminal, issue `zowe --version` to confirm the Zowe CLI is installed as depicted in the following figure.
 If it is not installed, please refer to the section on the "Installation of Zowe CLI and Plug-ins."
-Also, notice that the default shell selected (outlined in red) is `bash`.
+Also, notice that the default shell selected is `cmd`.
 I would recommend selecting the default shell as either `bash` or `cmd` for this lab.

    ![](Images/zowe/zowe-cli-version.png)

    *Figure  26.  `zowe --version` command in VS Code Integrated Terminal*

-2. In order for Zowe CLI to interact with z/OSMF the CLI must know the connection details such as host, port, username, password, etc. While you could enter this information on each command, Zowe provides the ability to store this information in configurations file.
+2. In order for Zowe CLI to interact with z/OSMF the CLI must know the connection details such as host, port, username, password, etc. While you could enter this information on each command, Zowe provides the ability to store this information in configuration files.

    If you have done the configuration in the first lab, you will have a folder containing your team configuration files.
 Make sure that your terminal is at that location and issue the following command.

    ```
-   zowe config list
+   zowe config list --locations
    ```

    The following figure demonstrates the outcome of the command.